eprev/eprev.org/source/posts/2018-11-28-cost-of-a-pixel-color/cost-of-a-pixel-color.md

 share-image: og-preview.jpg
 -->

-# Cost of a Pixel Color
+# Cost of a pixel color

 In their “[Cost of a Pixel Color](https://www.youtube.com/watch?v=N_6sPd0Jd3g)” presentation at Android Dev Summit 2018, Chris Banes & Alan Viverette explained why darker pixels save power and what developers can do to help users save battery life.